+Layout Grouping methods Groups Periods Blocks Categories Atomic radii.
 Chemical element.
 The lightest chemical elements, including hydrogen, helium and smaller amounts of lithium, beryllium and boron, are thought to have been produced by various cosmic processes during the Big Bang and cosmic-ray spallation.

 Production of heavier elements, from carbon to the very heaviest elements, proceeded by stellar nucleosynthesis, and these were made available for later solar system and planetary formation by planetary nebulae and supernovae, which blast these elements into space.
 The high abundance of oxygen, silicon, and iron on Earth reflects their common production in such stars.

 The bond is caused by the electrostatic force of attraction between opposite charges, either between electrons and nuclei, or as the result of a dipole attraction.
 The strength of chemical bonds varies considerably; there are "strong bonds" such as covalent or ionic bonds and "weak bonds" such as dipole–dipole interactions, the London dispersion force and hydrogen bonding.
 Since opposite charges attract via a simple electromagnetic force, the negatively charged electrons that are orbiting the nucleus and the positively charged protons in the nucleus attract each other.
 An electron positioned between two nuclei will be attracted to both of them, and the nuclei will be attracted toward electrons in this position.
-Chemical substance.
-Steam and liquid water are two different forms of the same chemical substance, water.
+This attraction constitutes the chemical bond.

 In chemistry, a chemical substance is a form of matter that has constant chemical composition and characteristic properties.
 It cannot be separated into components by physical separation methods, i.e. without breaking chemical bonds.
 It can be solid, liquid, gas, or plasma.
 Forms of energy, such as light and heat, are not considered to be matter, and thus they are not "substances" in this regard.
 Definition Colors of a single chemical (Nile red) in different solvents, under visible and UV light.
 Chemical substances (also called pure substances) may well be defined as "any material with a definite chemical composition" in an introductory general chemistry textbook.
 According to this definition a chemical substance can either be a pure chemical element or a pure chemical compound.
 History Chemical elements Chemical compounds Substances versus mixtures Naming and indexing

 The sparks flying outwards are globules of molten iron trailing smoke in their wake.
 A chemical reaction is a process that leads to the transformation of one set of chemical substances to another.
 Classically, chemical reactions encompass changes that only involve the positions of electrons in the forming and breaking of chemical bonds between atoms, with no change to the nuclei (no change to the elements present), and can often be described by a chemical equation.

 Nuclear chemistry is a sub-discipline of chemistry that involves the chemical reactions of unstable and radioactive elements where both electronic and nuclear changes may both occur.
 Chemical reactions happen at a characteristic reaction rate at a given temperature and chemical concentration, and rapid reactions are often described as spontaneous, requiring no input of extra energy other than thermal energy.
-Chemistry.
+History Equations Dissociation of a molecule AB into fragments A and B. Chemistry.
 Chemistry, a branch of physical science, is the study of the composition, structure, properties and change of matter.
 Chemistry is chiefly concerned with atoms and their interactions with other atoms - for example, the properties of the chemical bonds formed between atoms to create chemical compounds.

 As well as this, interactions including atoms and other phenomena - electrons and various forms of energy—are considered, such as photochemical reactions, oxidation-reduction reactions, changes in phases of matter, and separation of mixtures.
 Finally, properties of matter such as alloys or polymers are considered.
 Chemistry is sometimes called "the central science" because it bridges other natural sciences like physics, geology and biology with each other.
 Chemistry is a branch of physical science but distinct from physics.
 Etymology The word alchemy in turn is derived from the Arabic word al-kīmīā (الکیمیاء).